Code-Institute-Submissions/cmd-source-MS1/README.md

  - iPhone 5
  - iPhone 6/7/8/10
  - iPad
+ - Surface Duo
  - Galaxy fold

-The website rendered well across most devices the only issue I had was on the iPhone 5 and Galaxy fold.
+The website rendered well across most devices the apart from the iPhone 5 and Galaxy fold.
 On the iPhone 5 and Galaxy fold each element on the navbar did not present horizontally as it did on every other mobile device.
-It is an issue that I will have to improve on in the future.
+On the Galaxy fold I had an overflow problem on the Join and Signup pages.
+It is an issue that I will have to improve upon in the future for these 2 devices.

 -------